10 Step Guide to the California Divorce Process From Petition to Judgment

-(a) The court shall refrain from making an order granting or modifying a custody order on an ex parte basis unless there has been a showing of immediate harm to the child or immediate risk that the child will be removed from the State of California.
+(a) The Court shall refrain from making an order granting or modifying a custody order on an ex parte basis unless there has been a showing of immediate harm to the child or immediate risk that the child will be removed from the State of California.

 (b) "Immediate harm to the child" includes, but is not limited to, the following:

-(1) Having a parent who has committed acts of domestic violence, where the court determines that the acts of domestic violence are of recent origin or are a part of a demonstrated and continuing pattern of acts of domestic violence.
+(1) Having a parent who has committed acts of domestic violence, where the Court determines that the acts of domestic violence are of recent origin or are a part of a demonstrated and continuing pattern of acts of domestic violence.

-(2) Sexual abuse of the child, where the court determines that the acts of sexual abuse are of recent origin or are a part of a demonstrated and continuing pattern of acts of sexual abuse.
+(2) Sexual abuse of the child, where the Court determines that the acts of sexual abuse are of recent origin or are a part of a demonstrated and continuing pattern of acts of sexual abuse.

-How does the court decide whether or not to grant the emergency child custody request?
+How does the Court decide whether or not to grant the emergency child custody request?

 How do I oppose an emergency request for child custody and visitation?

-If you have been given ex parte notice for an emergency child custody hearing, your spouse is required to serve you with the paperwork.
-Your lawyer will show up to the hearing (ideally with you), receive the paperwork and then write out your opposition while you are there.
+If your spouse or his or her lawyer provided you ex parte notice for an emergency child custody hearing, they must serve you with the paperwork.
+Your lawyer will show up to the hearing (often with you present), receive the paperwork, and write out your opposition while you are there.

 Will my spouse be ordered to pay all of my attorney's fees?

-The court has the discretion to determine what is a reasonable amount to order in attorneys fees.
-There is no set percentage or set amount.
+The Court has the discretion to determine what is a reasonable amount to order in attorney's fees.

 Can attorney's fees be ordered to be paid from community assets?